swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 ### Complex string processing

-We propose a `CustomPrefixMatchRegexComponent` protocol which allows types from outside the standard library participate in regex builders and `RegexComponent` algorithms.
+We propose a `CustomConsumingRegexComponent` protocol which allows types from outside the standard library participate in regex builders and `RegexComponent` algorithms.
 This allows types, such as `Date.ParseStrategy` and `FloatingPointFormatStyle.Currency`, to be used directly within a regex:

 ```swift
 let dateRegex = Regex {